RubberDuckCollector/quizlet-write/README.md

 - [x] implement a feature that creates a bar chart with cards done on each day (Y axis) and date (X axis). days with 0 cards do not take up a space on the bar chart (maybe add an option to show all days regardless?)
 - [x] make it so a string such as `test/test` renders as `t___/t___` on normal mode and `tes_/tes_` on easy mode instead of `t___/____`
 - [x] sort out build log on github
-- [wip] break up `main.py` into many smaller files containing their own procedures
-    - maybe separate ones for the hint system, the quiz, and others
 - [x] ***make it so the graph only saves the relevant segment of the graph***
     - [x] make it so the saved graph adjusts to the relevant y axis coordinates that are saved
 - [x] make it so the session and cards bar charts have a minimum size to accommodoate for bar charts with little data